Sara-Eldwiny/Configure-Web-Server-Using-Ansible/README.md

     Configuring Nginx to proxy requests to Jenkins with SSL encryption.
     Restarting Nginx to apply the configuration changes.

-With SecureJenkins, organizations can quickly deploy a secure Jenkins environment, enabling streamlined development, testing, and deployment pipelines while prioritizing data integrity and confidentiality.
+Now organizations can quickly deploy a secure Jenkins environment, enabling streamlined development, testing, and deployment pipelines while prioritizing data integrity and confidentiality.